puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/macos.md

 By default it will try to parse WiFi networks at /Library/Preferences/com.apple.wifi.known-networks.plist.

-You may also provide an optional alnternative path to com.apple.wifi.known-networks.plist.
+You may also provide an optional alternative path to com.apple.wifi.known-networks.plist.

 | Param    | Type   | Description                                                           |